ond9/tweb-ond9-site1/README.md

 I choose the 2nd subject it handle : Develop and AngularJS web application that retrive result from the GitHub API.

+You can test app on Heroku : https://tweb-ond9-site1.herokuapp.com/

 ## Specification

 I use GitHub API to retrive info about commit for a given GitHub project, process result and display them graphically.